 Fair warning: the new R-51M is in every way an improvement on this speaker, so definitely get that if the R-15M isn’t on a discount and you’re okay with leaving your wallet a full $250 lighter.
-But we digress, so back the actual design:
+Now back to the actual design:

 The only thing that you can’t do is, unfortunately, mount them on a wall.
-Still, even with the lack of wall mounts, these speakers abound in versatility; so much so that it warrants a subsection of its own!
+Still, even with the lack of wall mounts, these speakers abound in versatility, so much so that it warrants a subsection of their own!

 The R-15M owes its incredible versatility to two things:

-- The fact that it’s a passive speaker
+- The fact that they are passive speakers

-This means that you can use these speakers however you see fit.
-They work wonders as front speakers, but they’ll fit the side and surround positions just as well if you’re building a surround system, and they’ll enable you to install such a system even in a smaller room.
-Plus they make for fine home cinema setups.
-And being that they’re passive speakers, you can pair them up with whichever amp you like best, or attach a subwoofer to them for a more powerful bass.
+This means that you can use them however you see fit.
+They are wonderful as front speakers, but they’ll fit the side and surround positions just as well if you’re building a surround system, and they’ll enable you to install such a system even in a smaller room.
+Plus, they make for fine home cinema setups.

-But we’re guessing you’re more interested in what’s on the inside, and again, there are two things we’d like to highlight here, these being the horn and the woofer.
+We’re guessing what you’re really interested in is the inside, and again, there are two things we’d like to highlight here: the horn and the woofer.

-And the new copper IMG woofer gets a similar treatment as well.
-It’s a direct improvement upon the old silver IMG Woofer, and in addition to the many little tweaks and improvements, it handles louder volumes extremely well.
+In turn, the new copper IMG woofer gets a similar treatment.
+It’s a direct improvement upon the old silver IMG Woofer, and in addition to the many little tweaks and enhancements, it deals with louder volumes extremely well.

-It’s also one of the most efficient speakers we’ve seen, thanks in no small part to the horn.
-What this means is that the R-15M will sound good regardless of which amp you pair it up with.
-Additionally, it handles loud volumes like a champ, without any distortion.
-More importantly, it’s not just the top-end of the frequency range that gets this distortion-free treatment, but the bottom as well.
+This is one of the most efficient speakers we’ve seen, thanks in no small part to the horn.
+What this means is the R-15M will sound good regardless of which amp you pair it up with.

 Now we’d like to zoom in on the horn here because horn speakers are somewhat of a contentious point in the audiophile world.
 When asked why they dislike horn speakers, people will often point out that they sound ‘shrill and honky’.
 But the current situation right now is such that, more than anything else, horn speakers are cool to hate, with many people dismissing them at a glance before even trying the speakers out.